 For the open-ended pooled funds in which the Scheme invests, there are no predetermined terms of agreement with the investment managers.
-The Scheme first invested with Legal & General in September 2018 and Threadneedle in September 2018.
+The Scheme first invested with Legal & General in April 1999, Aberdeen Standard in August 2009, Fidelity in September 2014, and Threadneedle in June 2018.

-The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustee's investment beliefs is assessed periodically, or when changes deem it appropriate to do so more frequently.
+The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustee' investment beliefs is assessed periodically, or when changes deem it appropriate to do so more frequently.
 As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.